jeyabalajis/serverless-workflow-manager/README.md

 ## Database

 1. Due to the inherent stateless nature of AWS Lambda service, there is no guarantee that the Lambda preserves database connections across different invocations.
+You may want to consider deplying workflow manager under _Elastic Container Service (Fargate)_ if you are looking at having _one instance always available_, with options for auto-scaling.
 2. Ensure that the workflow manager deployed as a lambda uses only a specific number of **reserved concurrency** under AWS Lambda console, depending on the size of the MongoDB instance.
 3. Ensure that unique index is created on business_ref_no, stages.stage_name and tasks.task_name on workflow instance collection for optimal performance.
 4. You may want to purge old workflow instances as the size grows.